-I was going on a Qigong course that weekend so the dogs didn't get worked.
+That weekend I had course to go to so the dogs didn't get worked.
 I had some early meetings over the next week at work, so the dogs didn't get worked (or walked).
-One thing in my favour – I was aware of how I was feeling and knew that while I was feeling like that I was not in a good space to work with the dogs.
+I did not feel right and I was not in a good space to work with the dogs.

-Then I slowly started to realise that 'not feeling right' was how I had been for some while, but not paying attention to it, trying to keep up with my training regime.
-I was pushing for food, religiously, each day, once or twice a day, I was doing heel work, I was playing tug, I was doing 'box' work, I was (trying) to teach them how to speak' (bark) on command.
-I was making every effort to fit everything in before and after work, at lunch time, around feeding the family (on a good day) and how was I feeling?
-Exhausted, pressured, on a time scale, trying to get to the goal where the dogs were behaving as I believed they needed to behave, and desperate to do everything 'right'.
+Then I started to realise that 'not feeling right' was how I had been for some while but trying to ignore it.
+I had been fanatically sticking to my training regime.
+I was pushing for food, once or twice a day, heel work, 'playing' tug, doing 'box' work, and learning how to speak' (bark) on command.
+All the Natural Dog Training core exercises.
+My schedule involved fitting everything in before and after work, at lunch time, around feeding the family.
+I had put myself under some sort of pressure, as if time was running out, desperately trying to get to a goal where the dogs were 'sorted', desperate to do everything 'right'.

 But if dogs feel what we feel, no wonder they were running off.
 That was exactly what I wanted to do, it I was honest with myself.

 Looking for inspiration from Kevin I randomly opening his book:

 'But now I was learning the prey organizes the hunt and the urge to cooperate and that all acts of disobedience were actually an instinctual “argument” between owner and dog about how to hunt for prey, although the human didn't see it that way but rather saw it as an issue of respect' 'Your Dog is Your Mirror'